valexande/MindSpacesPUC1-2/README.md

 puc 1 folder contains everything about the needs of puc1 such as the ontology, the server (with ta integration, mapping of the json as a string, and the delete image mechanism)

-puc 2 folder contains everything about the needs of puc2 such as the ontology, the integration mechanism, the examples from the fusion, and the populated ontology
+puc 2 folder contains everything about the needs of puc2 such as the ontology, the integration mechanism, and the examples from the fusion